SAEON/somisana/README.md

 alias pip="pyenv exec pip"
 ```

-Run `source ~/.bashrc` so that changes to your shell environment take effect, and then install and set a Python version via `pyenv` to use
+Run `source ~/.bashrc` so that changes to your shell environment take effect.

 ### Set global Python version
+Install and set a Python version via `pyenv` to use

 ```sh
 pyenv install --list # Shows the available versions to install